Software Development (BSc Degree)

 Location: CIT Bishopstown Campus

-The benefit of this programme is that it has a broad range of modules across many of the main disciplines of Computing.
 The main focus of the degree is programming, so you will learn languages such as Python, Java, C and PHP.
 You will also learn about databases (where and how data is stored), operating systems, object-oriented programming, application development, software testing and many more topics.
 You will complete projects on your own and in groups throughout the degree, which is similar to working in industry.

 > BSc (Honours) in Software Development (CR 106)